Menu Close

 How FUSION Came to Be

 FUSION and the ecumenical-based Joseph Foundation operated independently for 15 years, providing housing and support for homeless families within Federal Way and Northeast Tacoma.
-FUSION continued serving abused women and their children, while the Joseph Foundation helped single and dual-parent families in all homeless circumstances.
+FUSION continued serving women and their children, while the Joseph Foundation helped single and dual-parent families in all homeless circumstances.
 It eventually became apparent that both could better serve the community by merging efforts.
 The two organizations became one and the same in January 2009, operating with the single mission to help families experiencing homeless under one name: FUSION.